-Recently appointed as Chair at King Edward's, John has almost 20 years experience as Chair of Ridgewood High School, Stourbridge Educational Trust, and Project Gambia Trust, and has also been a board member of Amblecote Primary School, King Edward's and Halesowen Multi Academy Trust, and the Worth Unlimited Charity.
+John was appointed as Chair at King Edward's in September 2018.
+John has almost 20 years experience as Chair of Ridgewood High School, Stourbridge Educational Trust, and Project Gambia Trust, and has also been a board member of Amblecote Primary School, King Edward's and Halesowen Multi Academy Trust, and the Worth Unlimited Charity.
 John has worked for almost 4 decades in private, voluntary, and public sectors, which gives him personal experience and understanding of work, leadership and governance in a broad range of organisations.
 His career experience includes emergency planning, business continuity, preventing extremism, performance management, information governance, and coaching and mentoring.

 As the father of 2 daughters who are former students of the College and who are now enjoying successful careers in teaching and accountancy, John understands the importance of academic success so that our students are able to realise their potential in terms of career choices.
 Formerly a youth worker, John is committed to supporting young people enjoy opportunities to mature and develop as adults able to contribute to the moral and social fabric of our communities and the wider world.

 Craig was originally appointed as a Parent Governor in June 2016, his younger daughter Mary having completed her A levels at roughly the same time.
-He is also a member of the Finance and Resources Committee.
+He was elected Vice Chair in August 2018 and is also the Chair of the Search & Governance Committee.
 His earliest memory of King Edward VI College Stourbridge is from 1980 when, as a Solihull School Boy, he played rugby against the College.